-- Choose a second showing.
+- Choose the second showing.
 If you see a film you’d like to see listed twice, choose the second showing, especially if it's at a larger theater.

-- Wake up early and head to one of the Town Talks.
-Don’t forget to bring your own mug to the morning Coffee & Conversation talks.
+- Wake up early and head to one of the Coffee Talks.
+Don’t forget to bring your own mug.

 - Plan ahead: Printed schedules will be available at Hospitality starting Thursday, May 24.
 The online schedule is often live on our website a few days sooner.
 Using your volunteer schedule and our program, plan your weekend strategically.